imrefazekas/connect-rest/README.md

 [Back to Feature list](#features)

-## API_KEY management
-The option passed to the [connect-rest](https://github.com/imrefazekas/connect-rest) might contain an array enumerating accepted api_keys:

-	var options = {
-    	'apiKeys': [ '849b7648-14b8-4154-9ef2-8d1dc4c2b7e9' ],
-    	'discoverPath': 'discover'
-	};

-If property 'apiKeys' is present, the associated array of strings will be used as the list of api keys demanded regarding every incoming calls.
-So having such option, a call should look like this:

-	'/api/books/AliceInWonderland/1?api_key=849b7648-14b8-4154-9ef2-8d1dc4c2b7e9'

-otherwise error response will be sent with status code 401 claiming: 'API_KEY is required.'.

-Note: you can create special REST services not requiring API_KEYS to serve jade templates or anything you would like to as follows:

-	rest.get( { path: '/special', unprotected: true }, functionN0);

 ## Logging
 In the option object passed to the constructor, there is an optional parameter 'logger', which enables the logging functionality: